-Eligibility Criteria Most residents are committed to the Cabinet for Families and Children and are placed by their state social workers.
-Maryhurst does accommodate private placements and placements from other states, Type Student Assignment (Voluntary or Involuntary) coordinated through social workers.
-Involuntary Process for entering students into the program Maryhurst has a contract with the state to provide residential care services to adolescent (ages 11-21) females who are committed to the Cabinet for Families and Children for a variety of reasons.
+Most residents are committed to the Cabinet for Families and Children and are placed by their state social workers.
+Maryhurst does accommodate private placements and placements from other states, coordinated through social workers.
+Type Student Assignment (Voluntary or Involuntary accommodate private placements and placements from other states, coordinated through social workers. coordinated through social workers.
+Type Student Assignment (Voluntary or Involuntary Involuntary) Process for entering students into the program services to adolescent (ages 11-21) females who are committed to the Cabinet for Families and Children for a variety of reasons.
 Maryhurst specializes in Level 5 adolescent females who have been impacted by significant trauma and display externalizing behaviors.
+For a student with a disability, the Admission and Release Committee ma consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committe must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Guardian/Student Self-Referral Procedure Referrals come through the Cabinet for Families and Children.
-Our Maryhurst treatment partner screens those applicants to ensure they meet the criteria for their facility as well as the beds they have available as there is different criteria for each dorm/cottage.
-Enrollment Cycle (Open Entry, Term Entry, or Other Entry) Open entry.
+Our Maryhurst treatment partner screens those applicants to ensure they meet the criteria for their facility as well as the beds they have available a there is different criteria for each dorm/cottage.
+Enrollment Cycle (Open Entry, Term Entry, or Open entry.
 Students may be enrolled at any time during the school year.
+Other Entry)

 Assessment Tool Used for Exit Maryhurst treatment partner works with social workers, families and students to determine length of stay and criteria for exiting the program, considering individual needs.
 When Maryhurst chooses to discharge, students then exit our school.
-Exit Criteria If a student has been enrolled at Maryhurst for at least 12 weeks and the student's plan is to remain at Maryhurst for an extended length of time, then we begin the discussion with the student's treatment team on transition, if the student has made good progress by: • Passing all classes with at least a C or better; and • Maintaining at least 85% of their points and having no significant behavior events. • If a student has been enrolled at Maryhurst for at least 12 weeks and has made good progress by maintaining at least 85% of their points and having no significant behavior events (also meeting academic criteria) and the student's plan is to remain at Maryhurst for an extended length of time, then we begin the discussion with the student's treatment team on transition.
-Transition Strategies to Prepare Student for Discharge meetings and/or exit meetings, ARC meetings, Conference calls, Exit Facilitated Staffing Meetings.
-Transition counselor works with receiving school to ensure appropriate strategies and supports are in place.
+Exit Criteria If a student has been enrolled at Maryhurst for at least 12 weeks and the student's plan is to remain at Maryhurst for an extended length of time, then we begin the discussion with the student's treatment team on transition, if the student has made good progress by: Passing all classes with at least a C or better; and Maintaining at least 85% of their points and having no significant behavior events.
+If a student has been enrolled at Maryhurst for at least 12 weeks and has made good progress by maintaining at least 85% of their points and having no significant behavior events (also meeting academic criteria) and the student's plan is to remain at Maryhurst for an extended length of time, then we begin the discussion with the student's treatment team on transition.